 Section number Section Area Individual Risk Level Section 6 External Envelope The building is predominantly brick cavity construction with uPVC doubled glazed units to the flats.
-Around the roof line uPVC fascia boards are fitted with cement fibre soffit boards.
+Around the roof line timber fascia boards are fitted with asbestos cement soffit boards.
 Concrete interlocking roof tiles are fitted on the roof.
 The front entrance is uPVC unit, comprising of a door and side panel, both with glazing Trivial

-Section 7 Means of Escape from Fire There is a single staircase in the block offering adequate means of escape for flat 3.
-Items left on stairway and on the 1 st floor windowsill.
-Communal hallway floors and stairway are concrete construction.
-Stairs are fitted with carpet and held in place with stair nosing.
-Some areas require action.
-See sections 7/6, 7/7, 7/16, 7/17 Tolerable Section 8 Fire Detection and Alarm Systems Each flat is equipped with a fire detection system that meets at least the LD3 standard.
+Section 7 Means of Escape from Fire There is a single staircase in the block offering adequate means of escape for flat 4.
+Communal hallway floors and stairway are concrete with carpet lay on stairs.
+Was unable to get access and check flat doors at the time of the Fire Risk Assessment.
+Some compartmentation deficiencies require rectification that come on to the escape route, see section 10/6a Trivial Section 8 Fire Detection and Alarm Systems Each flat is equipped with a fire detection system that meets at least the LD3 standard.
 No detection in communal areas.
-Trivial Section 9 Emergency Lighting Emergency lighting is provided within the block.
-Lighting can also be obtained from standard lights, the landing window also the entrance door.
+Trivial Section 9 Emergency Lighting No emergency lighting is provided within the block.
+Lighting can be obtained from standard lights, the landing window also the entrance door.
 Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
 Flat doors are composite FD30, including those in 1-hour rated walls.
-Service cupboard is a 34 mm solid timber door fitted with Supalux board internally giving fire protection, this will need upgrading in future refurbishments.
-See section 10/6 Trivial
+Service cupboard is a 34 mm solid timber door fitted with Supalux board internally, giving fire protection.
+Recommend upgrading in future refurbishments with a new door and frame.
+Fire stopping required see section 10/6a Tolerable

 Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
-Trivial Section 12 Fire Signage There is sufficient 'No Smoking' signage in place, this does need replacing due to faded condition.
+Trivial Section 12 Fire Signage There is sufficient Fire door keep shut signs & No Smoking signage in place.
 'Fire Door keep shut' signage required for service cupboard.
+Also, replace No smoking signage outside block entrance door.
 Tolerable Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-Last EICR was carried out on the 08/09/2025 Trivial Section 15 Waste Control Bins are located away from the building Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention The entrance/exit door is accessible by a resident only key.
-There are security/safety lights fitted to externally around the building.
+Last EICR was carried out on the 08/09/2025 Trivial Section 15 Waste Control Bins are to be relocated away from the building, adjacent the block entrance door.
+Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial

-Section 18 Storage Arrangements There is a storage cupboard externally accessible with the use of a resident key.
+Section 17 Arson Prevention The entrance/exit door is accessible by a resident only key.
+There are security/safety lights fitted to externally around the building.
+Trivial Section 18 Storage Arrangements There is a storage cupboard externally, accessible with the use of a resident key.
 Residents should not store fuel or LPG Cylinders in their home or storage facilities.
-Trivial ------------------- --- ---------
+Trivial